Bacteria in Soil: A Source of New Antibiotics

 Bacteria are fascinating and abundant creatures that live in almost every habitat on Earth, including our bodies.
 Although some are harmful and others seem to have no influence on our lives, many bacteria are very useful.
-Researchers have recently discovered a new bacterium in soil and have also found that it makes an antibiotic that destroys other bacteria.
+Researchers have recently discovered a new soil bacterium that produces a previously unknown antibiotic.
 This could be a very significant discovery.
 We desperately need new antibiotics to fight bacterial infections in humans, since the ones that we have are losing their effectiveness.

 Healthy soil is a rich source of bacteria.
-Research suggests that there may be many soil bacteria which make chemicals that could be used as human medicines.
+Research suggests that a significant number of these microbes might produce chemicals that could be used as human medicines.
 Scientists are eagerly investigating this largely untapped resource.
-In the United States, they have even enlisted the public's help in finding soil samples to analyze.
+In the United States, one organization has even enlisted the public's help in finding soil samples to analyze.

 Bacteria are microscopic organisms.
 They are also unicellular, although they sometimes join together to form chains or clusters.
-Scientists are discovering that despite their apparent simplicity, bacteria are more complex than we realized.
+Scientists are discovering that despite their apparent simplicity, the microbes are more complex than we realized.

 How Do Bacteria Become Resistant to Antibiotics?

 We need to repeatedly find new antibiotics because of a phenomenon known as antibiotic resistance.
 In this situation, an antibiotic that once killed a harmful bacterium no longer works.
-The bacterium is said to have become resistant to the antibiotic.
+The microbe is said to have become resistant to the chemical.

 Antibiotic resistance develops due to genetic changes in bacteria.
 These changes are a natural part of a bacterium's life.
-Exchange of genes between bacteria and mutations (alterations in genes) give bacteria new characteristics.
-It also means that the bacteria in a species are not completely identical genetically.
+Transfer of genes from one individual to another, mutations (alterations in genes), and transfer of genes by viruses that infect bacteria give the microbes new characteristics.
+It also means that the members of a bacterial population are not completely identical genetically.

-When a bacterial species is attacked by an antibiotic, some of the bacteria may survive.
-A few of the bacterial cells may have a gene (or genes) that enables them to resist the chemical attack.
-When they reproduce, the resistant bacteria will produce offspring that also have the helpful gene.
-Over time, the entire population of the bacterium will become resistant to the antibiotic.
+When a bacterial species is attacked by an antibiotic, some members of the population may survive because they have a gene (or genes) that enables them to resist the attack.
+When these resistant bacteria reproduce, some of their offspring will also have the helpful gene.
+Over time, the entire population may become resistant to the antibiotic.

 Antibiotic resistance is very worrying.
-If we can't find new antibiotics or new ways to kill bacteria, some infections may become untreatable, as they were before the discovery of antibiotics.
+If we can't find new ways to kill bacteria, some infections may become untreatable.
 Some serious diseases have already become much harder to treat.
 The search for new antibiotics made by soil bacteria is therefore very important.

 Finding New Antibiotics in Soil

-Researchers at the Northeastern University in Boston, Massachusetts, have recently created a new method for growing captive bacteria in soil.
+Researchers at the Northeastern University in Boston, Massachusetts, have created a new method for growing captive bacteria in soil.
 The bacteria are housed in specially designed containers that are placed in the soil instead of in a laboratory.
-The containers allow nutrients and other chemicals in the soil to reach the bacteria.
+The researchers call their new container an iChip.
+It allows nutrients and other chemicals in the soil to reach the bacteria.

-The newest antibiotic discovered in soil has been named teixobactin.
-It seems to be quite different from other antibiotics.
-In lab tests, it has been found to destroy a dangerous dose of the MRSA bacterium in mice without harming the animals.
-It has also been found to kill Mycobacterium tuberculosis, which causes TB or tuberculosis.
-Teixobactin needs to be tested in humans to see if it has the same effects in us as it does in mice.
+Teixobactin is made by a bacterium named Eleftheria terrae.
+In mice, it has been found to destroy a dangerous dose of the MRSA bacterium without harming the animals.
+In lab equipment, it has killed Mycobacterium tuberculosis, which causes TB or tuberculosis.
+It has also killed many other bacteria that cause disease.
+Teixobactin needs to be tested in humans to see if it has the same effects in us as it does in the lab, however.

 Drugs From Dirt and Citizen Science